pureskillgg/glhf/README.md

   This function is registered with the [Awilix] container as a factory function, thus is can access all dependencies registered using `registerDependencies`.

+The options for parsers, serializers, wrappers, and strategies are advanced features which are stable, but not yet fully documented.
+They are used internally to create the included handler factories.
+Please refer to the code for how they may be used.

 ### Handler Factories